 When I was a young girl, the “rag and bone” man came round regularly, with his horse and cart, to collect old clothes and unwanted household items, which he sold on.
 We could hear him coming from the top of the street and Mum would rush around collecting the bags of woollen clothes that she had put on one side for him.
 I remember his loud call of “anyragbone?”, which sounded like a single strangled word, and I remember the noise of his horse and cart on the cobbles.
 In return for the waste, the rag and bone man gave out “donkey stones”, a type of scouring block, used to adorn stone steps and window sills.
 Donkey stones were about the size of a large bar of soap, made from coloured or white powdered stone, bleach and cement and, when being used, they needed to be wetted before they were scoured over stone surfaces to smarten them up.
 They were originally used in textile mills to provide a non-slip surface on greasy mill steps, but were soon taken up for domestic use.
 No proud housewife left her steps unadorned, though my Gran preferred cardinal red paint to donkey stone.

 I was also sometimes sent a distance of just a few hundred yards to the local rag mill, with a paper carrier-bag full of discarded woollen clothing (buttons removed, as they wouldn’t grind) and walked freely through the mill to the sorting point, where the foreman would examine the contents and give me thre’pence or sixpence for my trouble.
 There were no guards on the machines and I was expected to be careful going past.
-It is only in later life that I realised that the mill was owned by my Hemingway distant cousins…and that their business was shoddy and mungo.
+It is only in later life that I discovered that the mill was owned by my Hemingway distant cousins…and that their business was shoddy and mungo.

 The Shoddy Industry